techstreams/TSContactForm/README.md

 Ensure that [Node.js](http://nodejs.org/) and [npm](https://github.com/npm/npm) are installed on your system.  *NOTE: Most Node.js installers include npm.*

-To install dependencies, run the following command from the project's root directory *(You may need to run `sudo npm install` depending upon your environment)*:
+To install dependencies, run the following command from the project's root directory *(you may need to run `sudo npm install` depending upon your environment)*:

     npm install